Vietnam.vn - Nền tảng quảng bá Việt Nam

 VTC NewsVTC News08/12/2024

-Experts say that whether you like vegetables or not, one thing is for sure, eating vegetables is good for your body.
-Vegetables will be more nutritious if you know how to prepare them.
+Experts say that whether you like eating vegetables or not, one thing is certain: eating vegetables is good for your body.
+Vegetables are even more nutritious if you know how to prepare them.
 Whether boiled or steamed vegetables are better is a matter of debate for many people.

-Thanh Nien newspaper quoted the health website Health as saying that boiled vegetables are usually soft and easy to eat, especially suitable for the elderly and children.
-However, the boiling process can cause some vitamins and minerals to be lost, and make vegetables taste bland.
+According to Thanh Nien newspaper, citing the health section Health, boiled vegetables are usually soft and easy to eat, especially suitable for the elderly and young children.
+However, the boiling process can cause the loss of some vitamins and minerals, and also make the vegetables less flavorful.

-Steamed vegetables, on the other hand, retain their natural color, flavor, and nutrients.
-Steamed vegetables are often crispier, sweeter, and more flavorful than boiled vegetables.
+Conversely, steamed vegetables retain their natural color, flavor, and nutrients better.
+Steamed vegetables are often crispier, sweeter, and have a richer flavor than boiled vegetables.

 Here are the benefits of boiled and steamed vegetables.